Fast Algorithms for Energy Games in Special Cases: Introduction

 \subsection{Our Results and Techniques}

-\paragraph{All-Pairs Nonnegative Prefix Paths.} The version of APNP to find the maximal path~\cite{dorfman2023optimal} naturally generalizes APSP, so under the APSP there is no $O(n^{3-\epsilon})$ time algorithm.
-However, this version is more than what is necessary for the application of energy games.
-We show that the weaker version, that only computes reachability also does not allow for a $O(n^{3-\epsilon})$ time algorithm under the APSP conjecture.
+\paragraph{All-Pairs Nonnegative Prefix Paths.} The version of All-Pairs Nonnegative Prefix Paths (APNP) problem where we want to find the path of maximum weight~\cite{dorfman2023optimal}, naturally generalizes the All-Pairs Shortest Paths (APSP) problem.
+The APSP Hypothesis states that there is no $O(n^{3-\epsilon})$ time algorithm for the APSP, for any $\epsilon > 0$.
+However, this version of APNP is more than what is necessary for the application of energy games.
+We show that the weaker version which only computes reachability (as APNP has been defined), also does not allow for a $O(n^{3-\epsilon})$ time algorithm for any $\epsilon > 0$, under the APSP Hypothesis.

 \begin{restatable}{theorem}{ThmAPNPhard} Unless the APSP Hypothesis fails, there is no $O(n^{3-\epsilon})$ time algorithm that solves the All-Pairs Nonnegative Prefix Paths problem, for any $\epsilon > 0$. \end{restatable}